liberjul/CONSTAXv2/README.md

 --constax_path                                      Path to CONSTAX scripts -h, --help                                          Display this help and exit
 ```
+If using a database for the first time, you will need to use the `-t` or `--train` flag to train the classifiers on the dataset.

 In the directory with your OTU/zOTU/ASV/ESV FASTA file: